 Chase the sunset to the west on Happy Jack Road for a honky-tonk dinner you’ll never forget.
 Swinging saloon doors, taxidermy-adorned walls, and a hitching rail to tie up your horse, the Bunkhouse is as “Western saloon” as you can get.
 Originally the bunkhouse of a ranch, the building now serves up steaks, burgers, and “swingin’ sirloins” (Rocky Mountain oysters) along with cooked-from-scratch soups and hand-prepped sides.
 As home cooked as you can get without inviting your mother over (although do invite her; she’ll love being cooked for too!)
 A family-friendly house band plays from 7-11 p.m. every Friday and Saturday (with an open jam-session on Sunday afternoons).
 Locals from Cheyenne and Laramie meet here to dance their hearts out on the wooden dancefloor.
 Boots and hats are recommended, but certainly not required.

 Craving street food?
 Aside from the various food trucks in town, Destination Taiwan is a permanent walk-up Taiwanese restaurant specializing in authentic steamed buns in a variety of flavors and noodle options all made fresh daily.
 Thinking pizza?
 Bella Fuoco serves up wood-fired pizzas and has a swoon-worthy back patio seating area.
 Wanting an upscale experience?
 At the Metropolitan Downtown, the food is a central focus, featuring a beautifully presented classic menu of New American cuisine with incredible ambiance.
-Seeking simple?
-The Albany, across from the Depot has been run by the same family for decades and has several vegetarian selections on their menu.
+Seeking a classic?
+Poor Richard's has been run by the same family for decades.
 Regardless of where you decide to eat, you have plenty of options and are sure to find something for everyone in your group!

 Home to bison, pronghorn, and nomadic Native Americans, this plot of land began sharing its stories with cattle barons, railroad tycoons, and military leaders since just after the Civil War.
 The Chicago Times wrote November 15, 1867, “It’s a city that sprang into existence in a night, in obedience to the waving of a magician’s wand over a patch of wild buffalo grass.
 The magician was American enterprise; this wand resembled a bar of railroad iron a thousand miles long.”
 For a stretch of time, Cheyenne was the wealthiest city per capita in the world, the first to install electricity in the West, and over a century later is still home to the “Daddy of ‘em All”– Cheyenne Frontier Days.
 This “Magic City on the Plains” captures the imagination of history lovers of several interests.